 The investment from the European Commission would be invested in building up the human network across Europe and the human capital within it through training and outreach activities.
 This reinforced human network would form the basis for the national and regional 'centres of excellence' that would assist local researchers in fully benefiting from the open computing and data infrastructure available within Europe.
 This initiative could be kick started by the direct investment in physical infrastructure across Europe and the integration of these individual facilities into a distributed federated cloud infrastructure for compute and storage.

-This would require innovation at three levels: in the technologies needed to federate and integrate clouds, in the generic and domain specific services needed to undertake high-throughput data analysis on a cloud infrastructure, and the development of a simple programing abstractions within a 'Platform as a Service' model for a virtual research environment for data analysis that would be essential in lowering the barriers to distributed data analysis needed for researchers in the ERA to undertake excellent science.
+In addition to the development of EGI's human capital and the operation of the Core EGI Activities essential for EGI as a whole, further complimentary investment would be needed within this 'Grand Vision' in the software environments needed for researchers to undertake their data analysis.
+This investment is not foreseen to take place directly in EGI along with the operation of the infrastructure, but in independent project activities that will increase the richness and diversity of Europe's software ecosystem for distributed computing and data systems, and from which EGI as an infrastructure would integrate into deployment the components that it needs.
+This would benefit both EGI as a production infrastructure and the research communities it represents.
+EGI could have a role (non-exclusive) in coordinating this innovation in three areas: in the technologies needed to federate and integrate clouds, in the generic and domain specific services needed to undertake high-throughput data analysis on a cloud infrastructure, and the development of a simple programing abstractions within a 'Platform as a Service' model for a virtual research environment for data analysis that would be essential in lowering the barriers to distributed data analysis needed for researchers in the ERA to undertake excellent science.